bhushan2005/ud-intellij-debugging/README.md

 ## Documentation

-File under consideration: DebugPersonDetailsIteration.java Add action breakpoint at Person person = personList.get(i);
+File under consideration: DebugPerson.java
+Add field watchpoint at private int age in Person.java

 ## FAQ

-1. What is the use of force return or throw exception?
+1. What is a field watchpoint?
-- It is used to force return value that you want to or throw an exception from the breakpoint.
+- It is used to halt execution whenever a field is accessed or updated.
-- Set a breakpoint inside a function.
-- Start the program.
-When the execution reaches the breakpoint, it will halt.
-- From the lower left bottom call stack, select the method and right click.
-- You can force return a value of your choice or throw an exception.
+- It is placed by clicking on left gutter where the instance field is declared.
+- It will display a red eye instead of red dot.
+- Right click on it to specify if access and updates need alerting.
-- After that resume the program.
+- Run the program
-- The program run will have the updated return value or exception.
+- It will halt wherever the field is accessed or updated.